TokugawaTakeshi/Fundamental_constants-ECMAScript/README.md

-## Fundamentals

 Fundamental constants and enumerations.

 Some of their values are commonly known, for example the `HOURS_PER_STELLAR_DAY` is **24** and `MAXIMAL_DAYS_IN_MONTH` is **31**.
-However without being stored to the constants with clear names, it will be the [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)).
+However, without being stored to the constants with clear names, it will be the [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)).